-Qatar defiant as demands deadline approaches
+Qatar gets extra 48 hours to meet Saudi demands

 - Saudi-led coalition grants request for 48-hour deadline extension

-- Qatar given 10 days to meet a list of demands, including shutting Al Jazeera

-Doha (CNN)Saudi Arabia, the United Arab Emirates, Bahrain and Egypt agreed to extend the deadline by 48 hours for Qatar to respond to a list of demands from the Saudi-led coalition, according to the Saudi Ministry of Foreign Affairs.
+Doha (CNN)Saudi Arabia, the United Arab Emirates, Bahrain and Egypt have extended the deadline by 48 hours for Qatar to respond to a list of demands from the Saudi-led coalition, according to the Saudi Ministry of Foreign Affairs.

-The request for an extension came from the Emir of Kuwait, who has been acting as a mediator between the coalition and Qatar.
-Shiekh Sabah Al Ahmed Al Sabah made the request after receiving assurances from the Qataris that they would deliver their response to him by Monday, the original deadline.
+The request for an extension came from the Emir of Kuwait, Sheikh Sabah Al Ahmed Al Sabah, who has been acting as a mediator between the coalition and Qatar.

-Qatari officials will hand deliver the Emir an official response to the demands Monday, state-run Qatar News Agency said.
+He made the request after receiving assurances from the Qataris that they would still deliver their response to him by Monday, the original deadline, the state-run Qatar News Agency said.

-Foreign ministers from the four Arab states are scheduled to meet in Cairo on Wednesday.
-The coalition last month gave Qatar 10 days to meet a list of demands, with an original deadline of Monday.
-The list includes 13 preconditions to ending Qatar's isolation, including shutting down the country's state-funded Al Jazeera news network and reducing ties with Iran.
+Qatar is at the center of the biggest diplomatic crisis in the Middle East in decades, which started in early June when nine allies, led by Saudi Arabia, froze ties with the country over its alleged support of terrorism.

 Qatar, which shares its only land border with Saudi Arabia, has rejected the accusations, calling them "unjustified" and "baseless."